octokit/plugin-rest-endpoint-methods.js/docs/repos/createInOrg.md

 Creates a new repository in the specified organization.
 The authenticated user must be a member of the organization.

-**OAuth scope requirements**

-When using [OAuth](https://docs.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/), authorizations must include:

-- `public_repo` scope or `repo` scope to create a public repository.
-Note: For GitHub AE, use `repo` scope to create an internal repository.
+OAuth app tokens and personal access tokens (classic) need the `public_repo` or `repo` scope to create a public repository, and `repo` scope to create a private repository.
-- `repo` scope to create a private repository

 ```js
 octokit.rest.repos.createInOrg({